12 Tips for Teaching Your Child the Alphabet - Baby Chick

 Share

-This article may contain affiliate links.
+This article contains affiliate links.
 These opinions are our own.
-If you buy something, we may earn a small commission, helping us keep our content free to our readers. ❤️
+However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers. ❤️

 ABC!
 It’s as easy as 1 2 3!
 Okay, maybe teaching your child the alphabet isn’t that easy, but it can be fun!
 Giving your child opportunities to participate in multi-sensory alphabet activities will get them started on their journey to reading.
 Before reading can begin, children need to learn letter shapes, names of letters, and letter sounds.

 Is your child ready to learn the alphabet?
 Children develop at different rates, especially when it comes to learning.
 Just because your child turned a certain age doesn’t mean your child is developmentally ready to learn the alphabet.
 If your child shows a strong interest in letters, words, and books, they may be prepared to begin learning the sounds and letters of the alphabet.
-Your child may start showing interest in learning the alphabet around the age of two, but don’t worry if your child isn’t ready yet.
+Your child may start showing interest in learning the alphabet around the age of two but don’t worry if your child isn’t ready yet.
 Rushing your child will lead to frustration and lower their motivation to learn.

 The Importance of Multi-Sensory Learning